systematic-magic/AgingPubMed/research_papers_html.rst

 3.8.
 Check that each affiliation number has only one complete affiliation.
 One affiliation – one number. |br|
 One exclusion: affiliations of Chinese authors, where Key Laboratory combines different institutions.
 In that case one number can contain two affiliations.

 3.9.
 Occasionally affiliations can contain “Current/Present address:” title.
-If it is present, check that it has a separate affiliation number and that is followed by colon (:). |br| One address - one affiliation number.
+If it is present, check that it has a separate affiliation number and that the title is followed by colon (:). |br| One address - one affiliation number.

 All acceptable combinations of “Current/Present address” are depicted on the screenshot below: